 Bi-Monthly Value Option

 WCG is a leader in finding value for our clients, and as such we have introduced the unique bi-monthly cadence for reconciliations and financial statements.
 For some business owners, this works perfectly since they still get data frequently for operational considerations and the “where am I spending my money” question, but at lower fee.
-Frankly, going from 12 deliverables to 6 allows you, the busy business owner, to focus more on your financial statements and not be distracted by noise created simply because of frequency.
+Frankly, going from 12 deliverables to 6 allows you, the busy business owner, to focus more on the impact of each set of financial statements and not be distracted by noise created simply because of frequency.

 Quad-Monthly (every 4 months or 3 times a year) and Annual accounting services are available for the super low activity situation.
 A single-family residential long-term rental comes to mind.
-Conversely, the 8-unit commercial building probably needs at least bi-monthly accounting to stay on top of things.
+Conversely, the 8-unit commercial building with lots coming and going likely needs at least bi-monthly accounting to stay on top of things.

 We only support QuickBooks Online.
-The huge benefit of QBO is that you can see your data in real time (ready only access) from your computer or mobile device.
-However, you will only be allowed read-only access since we need to maintain 100% custody of the financial data if we have a bookkeeping engagement; in other words, you cannot directly help.
+The huge benefit of QBO is that you can see your data in real time from your computer or mobile device.
+However, you will only be allowed read-only access since we need to maintain 100% custody of the financial data if we have an Accounting Services engagement; in other words, you cannot directly help.
 What does all this get you?

 WCG will provide the following basic accounting services (see Accounting Add-Ons below)-